 The non-employee director compensation program for fiscal year 2016 provides for an annual director fee in the amount of \$205,000, which includes meeting fees for the first six Board meetings and the first six meetings attended for each committee, and an additional fee of \$15,000 for serving as chairman of a committee.
-Non-employee directors receive \$2,000 for each Board meeting attended in excess of six Board meetings per year and \$1,500 for each committee meeting attended in excess of six committee meetings of each committee per year.
+Non-employee directors receive \$2,000 for each Board meeting attended in excess of six Board meetings per year and \$1,500 for each committee meeting attended in excess of six Board meetings of each committee meeting attended in excess of six Board meetings attended in excess of six committee meetings of each committee per year.

 Approximately 39% of the annual director fee, or \$80,000, is payable in cash.
 The cash portion of the annual director fee and any chairman or meeting fees may be deferred into the Deferred Compensation Plan described below.
-Approximately 61% of the annual director fee, or \$125,000, is required to be deferred into deferred stock units in the Deferred Compensation Plan until the director exceeds the stock ownership requirement of five times the annual cash retainer fee (5 \times \$80,000, or \$400,000).
+Approximately 61% of the annual director fee, or \$125,000, is required to be deferred into deferred stock units in the Deferred Compensation Plan until the director exceeds the stock ownership requirement of five times the annual cash retainer fee (5 x \$80,000, or \$400,000).
 Once the stock ownership guideline has been met, non-employee directors may annually elect to receive this portion of the annual director fee in vested stock grants.
 Stock grants are issued pursuant to the Deferred Compensation Plan.